-After significant declines in 2009, total non-agricultural employment in Massachusetts eventually increased 0.3 percent and continued to grow steadily, until 2017.
-In 2018, nonfarm employment decreased by 1.9 percent in 2018, the first fall in nonfarm employment since 2009.
+After significant declines in 2009, total non-agricultural employment in Massachusetts eventually increased 0.4 percent and continued to grow steadily, until 2017.
+In 2018, nonfarm employment decreased by 1.9 percent, the first decrease in nonfarm employment since 2009.
 With an annual average slightly over 3.6 million nonfarm employees, 2017 had the highest numbers to date.

 After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment in the state experienced steep annual declines in 2002 (10.3 percent) and 2003 (7.0 percent) before returning to a more moderate decline in 2004 (3.5 percent).
 After a steep drop of 9.6 percent in 2009, the decline returned to a less dramatic 2.4 percent in 2010.
-May 2019 saw manufacturing employment decrease by 1.6 percent since May of 2018, even as total employment fell.
+August 2019 saw manufacturing employment decrease by 2.1 percent since August of 2018, as total employment also fell.
 The annual manufacturing employment total in 2018 was slightly higher than in 2017 (244.9 thousand compared to 244.2).